lnfernux/lnfernux.github.io/_posts/2023-08-03-MicrosoftSentinel-MISP2SentinelUpdate.md

 ---
 layout: post
-title: Pushing Threat Intelligence from MISP to Microsoft Sentinel
+title: Use Update Indicators API to push Threat Intelligence from MISP to Microsoft Sentinel
 subtitle: A quick intro on how to set up MISP, Azure Functions and Sentinel to push threat intelligence from MISP to Sentinel
 tags:
   - Cloud Security